Wizz Air: Foundation and early years

 Wizz Air Hungary was established in September 2003.
 The founder, József Váradi, was previously CEO of struggling Hungarian state-owned airline Malév Hungarian Airlines, until he was removed from office by the Medgyessy government in 2003.
 The lead investor is Indigo Partners, an American private equity firm specialising in transportation investments.
 The first flight was made from Katowice International Airport on 19 May 2004.

 On 25 February 2015, Wizz Air shares began trading on the London Stock Exchange.

-In November 2017, Wizz Air announced its planned launch of a British division called Wizz Air UK, based at London Luton mainly to take advantage of landing slots acquired when Monarch Airlines entered administration that year.
+In November 2017, Wizz Air announced its planned launch of a British division called Wizz Air UK, based at Luton Airport mainly to take advantage of landing slots acquired when Monarch Airlines entered administration that year.
 The airline applied successfully to the CAA for an AOC and a Type A Operating Licence.
 The airline launched operations in March 2018 using British registered aircraft.
 Wizz Air UK was to start taking over UK-bound flights previously operated by Wizz Air, and plans called for the airline to employ up to 100 staff by the end of 2018.

 In November 2019, Wizz Air dismissed concerns about its part in environmental damage raised by the "flight shame" movement, basing its response on the airline's per-passenger emission level.
 The company said it would reduce per capita emissions by an additional 30 percent by 2030.
 Wizz Air also condemned inefficient airlines such as Lufthansa that offered business class and used outdated technologies, which according to Wizz Air cause far more environmental damage.